jasonbender-c3x/Catpilot/selfdrive/car/CARS_template.md

 ### FlexRay

-All the cars that openpilot supports use a [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) for communication between all the car's computers, however a CAN bus isn't the only way that the computers in your car can communicate.
+All the cars that catpilot supports use a [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) for communication between all the car's computers, however a CAN bus isn't the only way that the computers in your car can communicate.
 Most, if not all, vehicles from the following manufacturers use [FlexRay](https://en.wikipedia.org/wiki/FlexRay) instead of a CAN bus: **BMW, Mercedes, Audi, Land Rover, and some Volvo**.
 These cars may one day be supported, but we have no immediate plans to support FlexRay.

 ### Toyota Security

-openpilot does not yet support these Toyota models due to a new message authentication method.
+catpilot does not yet support these Toyota models due to a new message authentication method.
-[Vote](https://comma.ai/shop#toyota-security) if you'd like to see openpilot support on these models.
+[Vote](https://comma.ai/shop#toyota-security) if you'd like to see catpilot support on these models.

 * Toyota RAV4 Prime 2021+
 * Toyota Sienna 2021+